Jackthebighead/nlp-uplearning/README.md

-# cs224n-learning
-Learning Notes and Codes for Stanford CS224n NLP Course
+# Learning Process for Stanford CS224n Natural Language Processing
+`Author: YUAN Yanzhe @Jackthebighead`

+### Introduction
+This is my personal learning process of this course contains the following parts:
+- learning notes
+- codes on assignments and experiments.